Contra Roosh V. on Evolution

 If Darwin’s theory of evolution were true, there would be in every species a constant and ruthless competition to survive: a competition in which only a few in any generation can be winners.
 But it is perfectly obvious that human life is not like that, however it may be with other species.

 Wrong on multiple levels.
 First, life is a competition to reproduce, not to survive.
 (We all die eventually.)
 Second, it does not apply to “any generation”, but to outcomes averaged over time.
 During a period of abundance, there need not be competition between individuals at all, and most members of a generation can survive to adulthood.
 This tends to eliminate the conditions of abundance, however, leading to increased competition in future generations.
 Third, it is not “perfectly obvious that human life is not like that”.
 It is like that.
 Human populations, over most of history, were limited by war, disease and famine.
-Even in the 20th century, a period of relative abundance, the death toll from war was roughly 160 million.
+Even during the 20th century, a period of relative peace and prosperity, millions of people died young from war, disease and famine.

 That theory is a universal generalization about all terrestrial species at any time.
 Hence, if the theory says something which is not true now of our species (or another), then it is not true—finish… If Darwin’s theory of evolution is true, no species can ever escape from the process of natural selection.